-During Version 2 activities, the Security and Privacy Subgroup collaborated with the Use Cases and Requirements Subgroup to develop the new Use Case Template 2, which is currently being used to collect additional use cases.
+During Version 2 activities, the Security and Privacy Subgroup collaborated with the Use Cases and Requirements Subgroup to develop the new Use Case Template 2, was used to collect additional use cases.
 In addition to questions from the original use case template, the Use Case Template 2 contains questions aimed at providing a comprehensive view of security, privacy, and other topics for each use case.
-Use cases submitted through the Use Case Template 2 will greatly assist the Subgroups in strengthening future work.
-To submit a use case, please fill out the PDF form (https://bigdatawg.nist.gov/uploadfiles/M0621_v2_7345181325.pdf) and email it to Wo Chang (wchang@nist.gov).
-Use cases will be evaluated as they are submitted and will be accepted until the end of Phase 3 work.

-3.1 RETAIL/MARKETING
+935 3.1 RETAIL/MARKETING

-3.1.1 CONSUMER DIGITAL MEDIA USAGE
+3.1.1 Consumer Digital Media Usage